microsandbox/microsandbox/README.md

 ### Coding & Dev Environments

-Empower your AI agents to write and execute real code using professional development tools without compromising security.
-When your users ask their AI to create a web app, fix a bug, or spin up a prototype, it can handle everything from Git operations to dependency management to testing—all safely contained in a secure sandbox.
+Let your AI agents build real apps with professional dev tools.
+When users ask their AI to create a web app, fix a bug, or build a prototype, it can handle everything from Git operations to dependency management to testing in a protected environment.

-Your AI can spin up complete development environments in milliseconds, install dependencies, and execute programs with full system access.
-The security isolation ensures malicious code can't escape, while the lightning-fast startup means developers don't experience the lag of traditional sandboxes.
-Perfect for AI pair programming, educational coding platforms, and automated code generation workflows that need both safety and performance.
+Your AI can create complete development environments in milliseconds and run programs with full system access.
+The fast startup means developers get instant feedback and can iterate quickly.
+This makes it perfect for AI pair programming, coding education platforms, and automated code generation where quick results matter.

 <!-- TODO: <div align="center"><a href="https://microsandbox.dev/docs/examples/coding">✨ See coding examples ✨</a></div> -->